Azure/azure-service-bus/README.md

 ## Issue triages / response times

-We are trying to do our best to at least reply to issues as fast as possible, yet in most cases please expect 5-7 business days.
+We are trying to do our best, to at least reply to issues as fast as possible, yet in most cases please expect 5-7 business days.